 Invocation to Patanjali

-At the beginning of level 1/2/3 yoga classes in our school, we chant the invocation to sage Patanjali – the person credited with writing the yoga sutras and thus documenting yoga some 2000 years ago.
+At the beginning of our General and Experienced level yoga classes in our school, we chant the invocation to sage Patanjali – the person credited with writing the yoga sutras and thus documenting yoga some 2000 years ago.

 About Sage Patanjali

 According to Indian mythology, Patanjali was the incarnation of lord Adisesa.
 Legend says he fell into the praying hands of Ganukia who had no children.
 One day she was praying to the Sun God while a little snake in the water in the palms of her hands turned into a human shape.
 She raised him as her child and named him Patanjali; pata = fall, anjali = the folding of the hands during prayer.